 In death around thee—and their will

 Massenpsychologie was the outcome of Freud’s search for this missing origin and he sought it in the very beginnings of identification, that is, phylogenetic explorations of the primeval family.
 His account of the primal father of the primal horde aimed to explain the homology of the identifications repeating across human history as well as in the ontogeny which psychoanalysis had already explained before Massenpsychologie was written.
 Freud found that we could establish that the primary mass was homological to the first identifications, specified by individual psychology, only once we establish that the split between the ‘I’ and ‘I’-ideal was in turn homologous to the identifications specified by the oldest/first family or the primal mass.
 In this way Freud could declare, in chapter X, both that

 “mass psychology is the oldest psychology of the human race;” (also “there has to be the possibility of turning mass psychology into individual psychology”)

-and that the primal father triggered the first mass psychology:
+and that one individual, the primal father, triggered the first mass psychology:

 “He forced them, so to speak, into mass psychology.”

 The paradigmatic weakness and adulation of the ‘I’ with respect to its ‘I’-ideal is induced by the primal father’s force applied on his fear-stricken sons, first converting their fear and goal-inhibited eros towards the father (wishing for his love and protection) and their sense of equality towards each other (identifying with each other’s equally abject position).

 There is neither contradiction nor a circular originarity in Freud’s account here, rather there is a difference of levels in the origins of each stage of identification.
 Once we behold the homologies of what we can call the identification-function presented by Freud, we are forced here to look for even older origin than either individual or mass psychology, the origin of both.